Probate Lawyer Anchorage, AK

 Consulting an Experienced Attorney Is Your Best Choice

+The steps to make a will and estate plan vary from state to state, as they each own their own specific requirements for how it should be done.
 Alaska law has many complex and sometimes misunderstood rules that can lead to the invalidation of improperly drafted wills.
+Before you get started, you need to know the basics.
+Get help from a qualified lawyer so that you can receive personalized guidance when you are working on your will.
+This is a recommended option because they can assist you step by step.
 Although there are many websites that claim that do-it-yourself wills are just as valid as wills that drafted by a qualified Anchorage, AK probate lawyer, there is absolutely no substitute for consulting with a skilled lawyer.
 Call Theus Law Offices to schedule a free and confidential consultation and find out how our firm can help.
 No matter how old you are or where you are in life, it is never too early to schedule a consultation to review your estate plan.

 Probate can accomplish many important tasks, including transferring ownership to heirs, collecting taxes and giving creditors an opportunity to file claims against the estate.

 As a probate lawyer Anchorage, AK residents trust can confirm, probate has a reputation for being a long and drawn out process.
 However, how long probate takes depends on many different factors.
 While some estates can close within several months, others can take over a year to complete.
 Generally, the more complexities an estate has, the longer the probate process will take.
 For example, if there are difficulties locating heirs or someone contests the will, probate may take longer.

 Who Is Responsible for Dealing with Probate?

 If there is a will in place, the executor of the estate will be responsible for handling the probate process.
 If there is not a will, a judge will appoint an administrator to deal with probate proceedings.